cs50nestm/cs50labs/linearsearch/README.md

 When we talk about the complexity of an algorithm, we are talking about the **worst case** scenario.
 Since the worst case for **linear search** means having to look at every element in the list, or processing `n` steps in a list of `n` elements, we say the computational complexity is **O(n)**.

 So we can see that **linear search** is not usually an efficient algorithm, particularly for large data sets.
 In David's phone book example, we might have to step through hundreds or thousands of pages to find one name.
-However, an advantage of **linear sort** is that it does not required **sorted data**.
+However, an advantage of linear search is that it does not required **sorted data**.
 If we are looking through a short list, and the list is unsorted, it may be more efficient (take fewer steps) to just check each item, than to sort the list first.

 {% next %}